hannahnobeebux/hannahnobeebux/README.md

 ### Hey, I'm Hannah 👋
-💻 I'm a Software Engineering Degree Apprentice, based in London ⭐️ I'm currently working on practicing my programming skills in a variety of languages, ranging from Java to Golang 👩🏽‍💻 Want to connect?
+💻 I'm a Software Engineering Degree Apprentice, based in London <br/>
+⭐️ I'm currently practicing my programming skills in a variety of languages, ranging from Java to Go <br/>
+👩🏽‍💻 Want to connect?
 Feel free to reach out ➡ hannahnobeebux@gmail.com

 <!--